lealceldeiro/gems/CleanCode/Chapter11/README.md

 A powerful mechanism for separating construction from use is _Dependency Injection_ (DI), the application of _Inversion of Control_ (IoC) to dependency management.
 Inversion of Control moves secondary responsibilities from an object to other objects that are dedicated to the purpose, thereby supporting the _Single Responsibility Principle_.

 ## Scaling Up

+It is a myth that we can get systems “right the first time.”
+Instead, we should implement only today’s _stories_, then refactor and expand the system to implement new stories tomorrow.
+This is the essence of iterative and incremental agility.

+Software systems are unique compared to physical systems.
+Their architectures can grow incrementally, **if** we maintain the proper separation of concerns.

+## Cross-Cutting Concerns